 Get set up for success on Amazon Australia with these hot tips

-We’ve seen mixed reactions from retailers to the upcoming full launch of the Amazon Australia Marketplace.
-(It’s currently at the “soft launch” stage, available to a select number of early access retailers).
+We’ve seen mixed reactions from retailers about the launch of the Amazon Australia Marketplace.
 However, consumers are overwhelmingly positive about the news, with findings from the Neto State of Ecommerce Report showing that 33% of online shoppers intend to switch and 61% already using other marketplaces, such as eBay, exclusively (39%) or in addition to companies’ own online stores (22%).

 So if consumers are so confident they want to buy on Amazon Australia, why are some retailers still so unsure?
 A variety of factors could be at play here; it could be because retailers haven’t yet built Amazon into their retail strategy, or because of concerns about Amazon undercutting prices and stealing business (if we believe everything that the media tells us).

 But these worries may be largely unwarranted.
 While Amazon has an efficient and proven operating model for selling its own product lines, it also offers an opportunity for retailers to access a whole new audience and build sales on Amazon’s platform.
 According to Amazon, “sales through Amazon Marketplaces now represent 50% of all items sold on Amazon websites globally”.
 And keep in mind that many retailers were also unsure about what eBay would mean for their business model, but now consider it an essential sales channel in their omni-channel strategy.